supersahau/supersahau.github.io/_pages/about.md

 - Meteorological statistical analysis
 - Natural language processing

-I compiled the review materials for the postgraduate entrance examination of 863 Probability Theory and Mathematical Statistics(There are few mistakes). [[Download]](/pdf/概率论与数理统计.pdf)
+I compiled the review materials for the postgraduate entrance examination of "863 Probability & Mathematical Statistics" of Qingdao University (with some mistakes). [[Download]](/pdf/概率论与数理统计.pdf)

 <span class='anchor' id='-educations'></span>